 In assessing the comfort of a daypack, padding, thickness of fabrics, and the structure of the straps and back panel are paramount.
 The Kompressor has thin versions of everything.
 To be lightweight and compressible, Marmot has built this pack with minimal materials.
 The result is a pack that has the lowest comfort scores of any we tested.
 You don't choose this pack for absolute comfort.
 As will be a common theme through this review, you choose this pack knowing the compromises it makes.
 It is not comfortable, but it does a lot of other things very well.

 This is in a league of its own, weight-wise.
-Other light weight packs we tested, like the Deuter Speed Lite 20 and Best Buy REI Coop Flash 22 are at least half again as heavy.
+Other lightweight packs we tested, like the Deuter Speed Lite 20 and Best Buy REI Coop Flash 22 are at least half again as heavy.
 Some, like the supportive and beefy CamelBak RimRunner 22 are more than twice as heavy.
 Others are at least significantly weightier.
-The Camelbak Fourteener 24 is over four times the weight as the Marmot Top Pick.
+The Editors' Choice Osprey Stratos 34 is over five times the weight of the Marmot Top Pick.
 The other Top Pick, so chosen for its durable waterproofness, (Mountain Hardwear Scrambler 30)is more than twice the weight of the Marmot.

 Alongside weight, it is the Versatility scoring metric that sets the Kompressor apart.
 It is the only pack we tested that has a legitimate secondary purpose.
 As noted above, you wouldn't be wrong to consider this a backpack that can be used as a stuff sack or as a stuff sack with shoulder straps.
 It is literally that versatile and balances these two similar but different-enough demands very well.
 Few products in any category elegantly pull off this sort of versatility.